jlisbon12/jlisbon12/README.md

 # About Me

 I'm currently enrolled in the undergrad course of Computer Science at Kennesaw State University.
-I like to say I'm a tech ~~connoisseur~~ enthusient that enjoy creating things at the top of my head (even though I would probably never finish it). <br />
+I like to say I'm a tech ~~connoisseur~~ enthusiast that enjoy creating things at the top of my head (even though I would probably never finish it). <br />
 I also enjoy hiking, drinking matcha latte, and watching documentaries about different conflicts in society around the world. <br />
 I want this profile to showcase the most important concepts in different programming languages by using real-world cases.